This blog is a copy of our Winter 2023 newsletter that we sent out earlier this morning. You can sign up here if you want to be on that list.

 So, here are some resources that might equip you during this month or as the new year begins.
 Much of this unfolds in the Transforming Love podcasts that will comprise the heart of the new book I’m working on: So, You Really Want to Follow Jesus?
 We will finish that series in a couple more podcasts early in 2023.

 Sara and I want you to know the fullness of his freedom, not just in eternity, but more importantly in the present.
 That’s what his salvation was meant to do—bind up the brokenhearted and set the oppressed free.
-And as you learn to live in his love, it will serve you well also to discover how to gaze with God in prayer, how to recognize his nudges that will guide you through the trails and opportunities coming your way, and be equipped to bring his kingdom into the world with a caring heart and a listening ear into the world around you.
+And as you learn to live in his love, it will serve you well also to discover how to gaze with God in prayer, how to recognize his nudges that will guide you through the trials and opportunities coming your way, and be equipped to bring his kingdom into the world with a caring heart and a listening ear.

 And now, here are a few things that might be of interest: